gyrogovernance/science/docs/CommonGovernanceModel.md

 A² × (2π)_L × (2π)_R = α
 A² × 4π² = π/2
 A² = 1/(8π)
-A = 1/(2√(2π)) = m_p
+A = 1/(2√(2π)) = m_a
 ```

-**Notation:** m_p denotes the CGM amplitude bound, not the Planck mass.
+**Notation:**  m_a denotes the CGM amplitude bound, not the Planck mass.

-The amplitude m_p represents the maximum oscillation fitting within one observable horizon.
+The amplitude  m_a represents the maximum oscillation fitting within one observable horizon.
 Larger amplitudes exceed the π-radian limit and accumulate defect, violating coherent traversal.
-The horizon constant S emerges directly from the universal balance condition of axiom CS7 at modal depth four.
+The horizon constant S emerges directly from the universal balance condition of Lemma BU (CS7) at modal depth four.
 S is a derived quantity following from four-step commutative alignment.
 This invariant equals the complete solid angle 4π.
 See [21] for complete derivation.

 ## 5.2 Three-Dimensional Necessity **[Theorem]**

-The theorems require exactly three spatial dimensions for gyrogroup consistency.
+The lemmas require exactly three spatial dimensions for gyrogroup consistency.
 See [20] for the complete formal proof.

 **From CS:** The asymmetry lgyr ≠ id with rgyr = id yields one degree of freedom, as the chiral seed that uniquely determines all subsequent structure.